textX/textX/docs/index.md

 language for language definition) for domain-specific language (DSL) specification in Python.

+In a nutshell, textX will help you build your textual language in an easy way.
+You can invent your own language or build a support for already existing textual language or file format.

 From a single grammar description textX automatically builds a meta-model (in the form of Python classes) and a parser for your language.
 Parser will parse expressions on your language and automatically build a graph of Python objects